First Time Flying: Tips & What to Expect

 Because of the pressure differences in the airplane, you’ll get intoxicated much sooner.
 And if you were drunk the night before, the hangover is much worse.

 Compression socks help prevent thrombosis, which is an even bigger concern for pregnant people.
-But the pressure differences and sitting for longer periods make it riskier for everyone.
+However, the pressure differences and sitting for longer periods make it riskier for everyone.

 Yes, it is allowed to take food with you on board.
 It might not be allowed to be imported into the destination country (check the rules!), but on board, food can be taken.
 Of course, if it’s not liquids, so don’t take soup.